Far from Hurricane Matthew, a Haitian crisis flares in Tijuana

 Costa Rica and Panama on Friday asked for international support to help them cope with the flow of Haitians, saying there were some 8,000 of them between the two countries seeking their way north.

-The latest news of the hurricane spread quickly through the shelters in poor neighbourhoods and the tent villages where messages reach Tijuana's newest arrivals over social media.
+The latest news of the hurricane spread quickly through the shelters in poor neighborhoods and the tent villages where messages reach Tijuana's newest arrivals over social media.
 Nobody wanted to hear of deportations.

 "Everything ended," when the storm crashed through Normilus Mondesir's hometown of Miragoane on Haiti's north coast this week, he said.
 "I have no house, nothing," Mondesir said, adding that his mother's livestock had all died.

-"I feel dreadful, first travelling all this way and then not having any money to help.
+"I feel dreadful, first traveling all this way and then not having any money to help.
 When my mother arrived home, she had nothing, her hope evaporated."

 (Writing by Frank Jack Daniel; Editing by Kieran Murray and Bernard Orr)